-The governance arrangement for each of our five CCGs can be found in last year's BCF submission.
+The governance arrangement for the remaining four CCGs (North Norfolk, Norwich, South Norfolk and West Norfolk) can be found in last year's BCF submission.

 ii.
 Management and oversight in place to support the delivery of the BCF plan

 A programme management approach is in place to support and monitor the delivery of the BCF for Norfolk, chaired by the Director of Integrated Commissioning and with locality and workstream leads represented from the commissioning partners.
 Programme management has been established within each CCG locality to secure clear local delivery plans, ensure resourcing and to provide a local management and oversight of delivery of the BCF workstreams.